 Washing hands frequently (or using hand sanitizers) during births and postpartum care.

 Wearing gloves and personal protection face equipment in the birthing room and during home visits when possible during skin to skin interaction

 Washing work clothes in hot water following each birth/postpartum visit and keeping clean clothes in a closed cabinet or drawer

 Cleaning supplies used during births (speakers, diffusers, massage tools, etc.) with disinfectant wipes and covering supplies with closed plastic Ziploc bags after each cleaning.

 Carrying a single-use childbirth emergency kit during labor

-Carry infrared no-touch thermometer and blood pressure cuff to monitor birth parent's vitals.
+Carry an infrared no-touch thermometer and blood pressure cuff to monitor the birth parent's vitals.

 Request that all clients disclose any personal risk and/or proximity to persons diagnosed with Covid-19.
 Disclosure of any changes to health, symptoms or recent test results.